 A Decoration of Many Origins

 Historically speaking, a wreath is a decoration made of flowers, leaves, twigs, and fruits constructed in the shape of a ring.
-The word itself comes from the old English word “writha“, and the Middle-English word “wrethe”, meaning band, hence the shape.
-The wreath, as we know it, also makes an appearance throughout other places in history.
+The word itself wreathe comes from the old English word writha, and the middle English word wrethe, meaning band, hence the shape.
+However, the wreath as we know it also makes an appearance throughout other places in history.
 In Ancient Greece and Rome, a wreath of bay laurel was used to celebrate accomplishment or achievement and is where we get the term laurels from.